Safer Taylor Street

 • What we learned: Taylor Street is home to a vibrant, dense and diverse mix of residents and workers.
 The neighborhood has historically struggled with socio-economic and traffic safety issues.
 People hope to reclaim street space for safe and enjoyable walking.

-• What's coming: Wider sidewalks will create more public space for walking, shorter crosswalks, landscaping, art and neighborhood amenities.
-The proposed design widens sidewalks by 5 to 11 feet throughout Taylor Street on both sides.
+• The Project: Wider sidewalks create more public space for walking, shorter crosswalks, landscaping, art and neighborhood amenities.
+The project widened sidewalks and installed bulbouts and decorative crosswalks between Turk and Ellis streets.
 Together, more space and more amenities can lead to better public health outcomes for all.

 Safer Streets Through Safer Speeds